AsymetricData/variant/README.md

 ## Usage

-1. Add a file with the `.variant` extension the desired folder.
-Like `src/Users/Types/users.variant`
+1. Add a file with the `.variant` extension the desired folder, such as `src/Users/Types/users.variant`
 2. Define your types in this file
 3. Launch `php ./vendor/bin/variant`
 4. Voilà